Pro-ana: Social networking services

 "it's often very tricky to distinguish between support groups for users who are suffering from eating disorders and groups that might be termed as 'pro' anorexia or bulimia.
 Rather than censor these groups, we are working to create partnerships with organisations like b-eat."

 MySpace has chosen instead to cycle banner advertisements for pro-recovery organizations through pro-ana members' profiles.

 In November 2007, Microsoft shut down four pro-ana sites on the Spanish-language version of its Spaces social networking service at the behest of IQUA, the Internet regulatory body for Catalonia.
 A Microsoft spokesperson stated that such sites "infringe all the rules on content created by users and visible on our sites".

 In September 2008, San Sebastián-based Spanish-language web portal Hispavista removed its pro-ana forums at the request of the provincial prosecutor for Guipúzcoa and the Children's Ombudsman of Madrid, who stated that "while not illegal, the harmful and false information in such forums being disseminated to minors will impair their proper development."

 In February 2012, after consulting with NEDA, the blog-hosting service Tumblr announced that it would shut down blogs hosted on its microblogging service which "actively promote or glorify self harm," including eating disorders, and display warnings with names of organizations that can help facilitate recovery in people affected by eating disorders, on searches for common pro-eating disorder terms.
 Despite this, Tumblr remains a large hub for pro-ana microblogging.
-Pinterest, a social photo-sharing site, similarly amended its TOS in March 2012 to ban pro-ana content, but was similarly unsuccessful.
+Pinterest, a social photo-sharing site, similarly amended its terms of service in March 2012 to ban pro-ana content, but was similarly unsuccessful.
 Instagram followed suit and announced in April 2012 that it would summarily disable any accounts on its photo-sharing service with pro-ana specific hashtags on images.

 TikTok's algorithm has been criticized for amplifying pro-ana content.